malhammam1/my-project/README.md

 The models were assessed using accuracy, precision, recall, and F1-score on a test set.
 Confusion matrices provided detailed insights into each model's performance, highlighting true positives, false positives, true negatives, and false negatives.

 **Results and Key Takeaways:**
-Both models showed that family history is a significant predictor of seeking treatment.
-The Random Forest model slightly outperformed the Logistic Regression model in F1-score, underscoring its capability to manage the dataset's complexities effectively.
+-Both models showed that family history is a significant predictor of seeking treatment.

-Importance of Family History: Individuals with a family history of mental health issues are more likely to seek treatment.
+- Individuals with a family history of mental health issues are more likely to seek treatment.
-Model Selection: While Logistic Regression offers a quick and understandable model, Random Forest provides a more nuanced understanding but at the cost of being computationally intensive.